 In most e-bike models you can choose from four or, sometimes, five electric support modes on the controller.
 For example, the ECO mode will add the least amount of electric power, but the battery charge will last for longer.
 And TURBO mode will be useful on challenging climbs and when you want more speed and dynamics.

 This argument is for those, who think that an e-bike is for the lazy.
-Yes, you still need to pedal, but how much effort to put and how much power to apply – is your own choice!
+Yes, you still need to pedal, but how much effort to put in and how much power to apply – is your own choice!

 Speaking of e-bike mileage

-Depending on the conditions of the trip (mode, relief, your weight), e-bike mileage can vary from 50 to 120 km.
+Depending on the conditions of the trip (mode, relief, weight), e-bike mileage can vary from 50 to 120 km.
 And this is very good.
 After all, if you are not a well-trained racer, it is not so easy for you to ride 50 km.

 With an electric bike, you can allow yourself to go further and find out what is interesting behind the next corner.
 Or take on a forest or a mountain trail, not being afraid of frequent climbs.
 Getting real pleasure from the ride and combining it with a fitness exercise.